DOI-ONRR/doi-extractives-data/_how-it-works/default.md

 			<h5 class="landing-heading"><a href="{{site.baseurl}}/how-it-works/state-legal-fiscal-info/">Regulations in 18 states</a></h5>
 			<button class="accordion-button" accordion-button title="Toggle for regulations in 18 states"></button>
 			<div class="accordion-content">
-				<p class="landing-description">Learn more about natural resource regulation, production, and revenue in the 18 states that, in 2013, led the country in oil, gas, coal, and nonenergy mineral production; had the most DOI revenue and / or state production taxes; or had the most significant tribal natural resource interest.
+				<p class="landing-description">Learn about natural resource regulation, production, and revenue in 18 states that led the country in oil, gas, coal, and nonenergy mineral production, had the most DOI revenue or state production taxes, or had significant tribal natural resource interest in 2013.
         <a href="{{site.baseurl}}/how-it-works/state-legal-fiscal-info/">Learn about 18 states &#8594;</a></p>
 				<!-- <a href="{{site.baseurl}}/how-it-works/state-legal-fiscal-info/">
 					<img class="landing-image" src="{{site.baseurl}}/img/placeholders/map.png">